GoldPerBrief/upgraded-barnacle/README.md

 # What is an "Upgraded Barnacle"?

 You don't know that?
-How uncivilised!
+How uncultured!

 Pah!